novoda/droidcon-booth/README.md

 PROFIT

-After you've made your legit test, record a gif of the test and raise a PR against this repo.
+After you've made your *super legit test*, record a gif and raise a PR against this repo.
+Finally, we need a way to get in touch if you win!

+Make sure you've done at least one of these
+- your github profile is up to date
+- you've put some form of contact in the PR description
+- you've put some form of contact as a comment in your test class

 **EZ.**

+***
-Recording your test running via android studio's screen recording and then convert to a gif.
+You can record your test running via android studio's screen recording and then convert to a gif.
 We use > `ffmpeg -i dank-test.mp4 -vf scale=360:-1 -r 15 dank-test.gif` but there's also a website for it http://ezgif.com/video-to-gif